 Causes, Symptoms, and Treatment of Strain

 Strain can be categorized into two types, namely acute and chronic.
-Acute strain occurs due to a sudden injury, such as a muscle pull or a tear while performing physical activities such as running, jumping, lifting heavy objects, etc. Chronic strain occurs due to a repetitive and prolonged stress being applied to the tissue, which could lead to abnormal stretching or even a tear.
-Chronic strain is mostly seen in athletes and sportspersons.
+An acute strain occurs due to a sudden injury, such as a muscle pull or a tear while performing physical activities such as running, jumping, lifting heavy objects, etc. A chronic strain occurs due to repetitive and prolonged stress being applied to the tissue, which could lead to abnormal stretching or even a tear.
+A chronic strain is mostly seen in athletes and sportspersons.

 The symptoms of a strain are as follows: